T-X-R/SocialNChat/README.md

-# MyProject (In Progress)
+# Social&Chat
-Plan to create a dating project.
+An appication allow people to like/follow each other and begin a real-time chat.

 ## Technologies
 ASP.NET(v7), Entity Framework Core and Angular(v15)